-Crowded streets, hurrying to work, hurrying back home to serve dinner to your family, worrying about your deadlines, worrying whether you’re wearing the right outfit, worrying whether you’ll be able to pay rent and so on.
+Crowded streets, hurrying to work, hurrying back home to serve dinner to your family, worrying about your deadlines, worrying whether you’re wearing the right outfit, worrying whether you’ll be able to pay rent, and so on.

-Then you start to think: “I don’t know who I am anymore.”
+Then you start to think: I don’t know who I am anymore.
+I don’t know how I feel anymore.
 And do you know why it is so?
-It’s because you no longer see yourself as human being due to all of these things which are dominating you and forcing you to dance to their own music.
+It’s because you no longer see yourself as a human being due to all of these things which are dominating you and forcing you to dance to their own music.

-You lose yourself in the pursuit of things that are draining you
+Losing yourself in the pursuit of things that are draining you